pmcgrenery/WxBrief/TESTING.md

 ### **As a user, I want to know the current UTC time, and current local time, so that I can get a quick readout of the times and know what the timezone is.**

+1. On entering the weather report for a specific airport, the user is also presented with the current UTC time and the local time at that airport.

 ### **As a user, I want to know the elevation of the airport, so that I know if I can form an overall mental picture of the airport and so that I know whether I can expect any aircraft performance concerns or not.**

+1. On entering the weather report for a specific airport, the user is also presented with the elevation of the airport in feet above sea level.
+The user can then make an assessment based on this data.

 ### **As a user, I want to add an airport to the list, so that I can see the weather at that airport.**

+1. The user can add an airport by selecting the + icon on the controls bar or by selecting enter.
+2. The user is presented with a modal that gives basic instructions of how to add an airport.
+3. The user will recieve warnings in the modal if they fail to enter a known airport or enter the wrong number of characters.
+4. The user then clicks Add Airport once they are happy they have entered the code correctly.
+5. The screen then smooth scrolls down to the bottom of the page to show the newly added airport.

 ### **As a user, I want to delete an airport from the list of airports, so that I can declutter the list or remove airports that are no longer relevant to the flight.**

+1. The user can click on the edit icon on the control bar.
+2. A bin icon is added to each airport selector.
+3. The user can select this icon and this will then delete that specific airport.
+4. The airport slides up out of the list.

 ### **As a user, I want to build up a list of airports for today's flight, so that I can access the weather at each of the airports.**

+1. The user can add a list of relevant airports one by one using the controls described above.

 ### **As a user, I want to be able to switch between radar and infrared satellite animations, so that I can get a good understanding of what the weather system looks like.**

+1. At the bottom of the radar display there is a button to select between the two options.
+2. The current selection is highlighted in orange.

 ### **As a user, I want to be able to play/stop the radar animation as well as move from frame to frame, so that I can examine the current situation more thoroughly.**